aviavi2/AndroidStudio_GamingProject/README.md

 the user can easily find games by categories such as genre, company and series.

 #### Developing tools
-android studio and sqlite database
+android studio,java and sqlite database